hmrc/zap-automation/README.md

 ### Debugging
 The library provides various debug flags for local development of the library.

+### Adding new scanners:
+The scanners configuration available in [reference.conf](src/main/resources/reference.conf) is used to filter ZAP results.
+If a scanner is not listed in this config, then the alerts for this scanner will not be included in the HTML report.
+Update this configuration when new scanners are added to ZAP.

 ### Issues
 Please raise any issues or feedback [here](issues/)